 12. Failure to comply with the Terms and Conditions of Entry may lead to cancellation of entry and withdrawal of prizes.

-13. Competition winners will be announced through social media and newspapers the week of 12 November.
-Awards will be presented at the Council meeting held on the Wednesday 26 November 2018.
+13. Competition winners will be announced through social media and newspapers in November 2019.
+Awards will be presented at the Council meeting held on the Wednesday 27 November 2019.